problematicz/frontend-fullstack/readme.md

 **We are looking for:**

-- Custom state management & implementation
+- Custom state management & implementation (including encryption)
+- Encryption of data exchange
 - Readability
 - Decoupled & reusable code
 - Usage of both built-in and/or custom hooks